 This is what it looks like in List format.

 - Open WP Dashboard

 - Site Options

-Beside each website, there is a Status Icon indicating the status of your website.
-The Status Icon can appear either as a world symbol (all HTTP sites) or padlock (all HTTPS sites):
+Beside each website, there is a Status Icon indicating the status of your website and it appears as the world symbol.

 - Green – No updates available